antarestupin/Accessible/doc/auto-construct.md

 #### Disable the constraints validation for `@Initialize` and `@InitializeObject`

-As the value given to `@Initialize` and `@InitializeObject` are fixed, they should be validated only in development.
+As the values given to `@Initialize` and `@InitializeObject` are fixed, they should be validated only in development.
 To enable or disable their validation, use the `Accessible\Configuration::setInitializeValuesValidationEnabled()` method:

 ```php
 $debug = true;